MLIR 22.0.0git

 Calculates entry, exit and back edges of the given cycle.

-Definition: CFGToSCF.cpp:477
+Definition CFGToSCF.cpp:477

 static ReturnLikeExitCombiner createSingleExitBlocksForReturnLike(Region &region, function_ref< Value(unsigned)> getSwitchValue, CFGToSCFInterface &interface)